 NL: Not in Tennessee in parts of the South, just because of the different culture—

 MG: One time.
 We were walking down the street on Wildemere.
 We was living on Wildemere at this time, we was walking down Fenkell.
 Because there were white couples and families in the area just not on our street.
 And we was walking down the street, it was me, my sister, and two of my cousins and this lady and her daughter were walking toward us and the little girl, I guess she had never saw black people.
 And she says, she starts screaming “Mommy, Mommy, an N- Word.”
 And it just caught everybody off guard.
-My sister and one of my cousins were older than us, and their instant response was “oh my goodness … really?
+My sister and one of my cousins were older than us, and their instant response was, “oh my goodness.
+Really?
 I don’t think it was “really” back then, it was something else, you know the slang conversation back then.
 And my sister was really all done with it.
 And I was shocked because like I said, we wasn’t raised on the N-word.
-And I’m asking her “what’s that?”
-You know, (unintelligible) me and my mom, “don’t you ever use that word” and I was like “okay.”
+And I’m asking her, “What’s that?”
+You know, my sister talked to me and my mom, “Don’t you ever use that word,” and I was like “okay.”
 But that was the only time I ever had that encounter, the only time.

 MG: Yeah.
-Because my mother wanted to put us in a better area, she wanted us to be able to get better education, to move us up to a better area.
-When we left the East Side, we left the East Side because there was still lootering, and there was still a lot of things.
+Because my mom wanted to put us in a better area, she wanted us to be able to get better education, to move us up to a better area.
+When we left the east side, we left the east side because there was still lootering, and there was still a lot of things.
 People went from being friendly to being hateful, you know and then my mother was fearing for our lives.
 And then people in the building we had been staying in these years had started breaking into each other’s buildings.
 Then it was the drug scene.
-Drugs were being (unintelligible) used.
-So she was like “oh no no no, we gotta go, I can’t do this,” you know “I can’t be in here.”
+Drugs were being knowingly used.
+So she was like, “Oh no no no, we've got to go, I can’t do this,” you know, “I can’t be in here.”
 And one time someone broke into our apartment when we were in there.
 So that was enough for her.
 That was enough for my mom

 NL: So as neighborhoods changed, you moved to safer areas.